Hour of Decision (film)

 Hour of Decision is a 1957 British mystery film directed by C. M. Pennington-Richards and starring Jeff Morrow, Hazel Court and Anthony Dawson.
-It was shot at Walton Studios with location shooting around London.
-The film's sets were designed by the art director Arthur Lawson.
+It was written by Norman Hudis based on the 1954 novel Murder in Mayfair by Frederic Goldsmith.

 Plot

 The British wife of an American journalist begins receiving letters blackmailing her over a love affair.
 Suspicion points to her when the blackmailer is found murdered.